robert-claypool/robert-claypool.github.io/about.md

 Angular 2+ and Vue.js -- I have written production apps with both.

-React is very interesting to me.
-It's just a matter of time before I pick it up, but no, I don't really know it yet.
+React is interesting to me.
+It's just a matter of time before I pick it up, but no, I don't know it yet.

 For UI work, I really like Semantic UI.
 I don't like Foundation.
 Bootstrap is fine.